FREVA-CLINT/freva-deployment/docs/deployment/TuiHowto.md

 1. A short text about the Freva admin team/group.
 This text will go to the header of the web page.
 1. Contact email address of the admin(s).
-1. Smtp mail server host name.
-This mail server will be used to send emails from the web ui.
 1. Address of the institute, will be appearing in the footer of the website.
 1. Detailed overview over the project, this text will go into the left central box in the Freva main page.
 It should describe the purpose of this project